aptech/docs/docs/CR-glm.rst

 ::

-    //Set random number seed for repeatable random numbers rndseed 86;
+    // Set random number seed for repeatable random numbers rndseed 86;

-    //Simulate data using rndn function
+    // Simulate data using rndn function
     x = rndn(100,4);
     y = rndn(100,1);

-    //Call glm function with the minimum inputs call glm(y, x, "normal");
+    // Call glm function with the minimum inputs call glm(y, x, "normal");

 This example will compute a least squares regression of *y* on *x*.
 The results will be shown in the program input / output window.
 The return values are discarded by using a `call` statement.